reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 * The fetching of messages must take place in a different thread (a coordinator thread) so we don't block the application's thread.
 * The processor can fan out the message processing to an arbitrary configurable number of worker threads.
-* If the message source has more messages than our worker thread pool can handle, we must not reject those incoming messages, but instead wait until the worker threads have capacity again.
+* If the message source has more messages than our worker thread pool can handle, we must not reject those incoming messages but instead wait until the worker threads have capacity again.

 ## Why Reactive?